SID-T3001/Analytics/README.md

   <li>Order_Status_Category: <br>Grouped the detailed order statuses into broader, more manageable categories (e.g., 'Completed', 'Canceled', 'On Hold') for easier analysis.</li></ul></ul>

-<ul><li>⭐Exploratory Data Analysis (EDA):<br> A series of visualizations were created using Matplotlib and Seaborn to explore key performance indicators (KPIs) and uncover hidden patterns.
+<ul><li>Exploratory Data Analysis (EDA):<br> A series of visualizations were created using Matplotlib and Seaborn to explore key performance indicators (KPIs) and uncover hidden patterns.
 This phase focused on financial analysis, product performance, logistics efficiency, and customer behavior.</li>

   <ul><li>Financial Analysis:<br> We plotted monthly trends for revenue and profit, identified top-performing product categories, and visualized the relationship between profit and order value using a scatter plot.</li>